 This refreshing shamrock shake recipe has flavors of vanilla and mint with a nutrient and color boost from spinach and avocado.
 A treat you can enjoy and feel great about!

-- In a blender combine the milk, mint extract, avocado, vanilla, spinach, and maple syrup or honey.
+- In a blender combine the milk, mint extract, vanilla, avocado, maple syrup or honey, and spinach.
 Blend until very smooth.

 - Add the ice cubes and blend just until it forms a shake consistency.
 Add more milk if it’s too thick for your blender.

-- Pour the milkshake into cups of your choice.
+- Pour the milkshake into cups and enjoy!